 Top Pot Doughnuts is a successful, Seattle-based business that serves coffee and doughnuts made in-house.
-It’s a well-known name with a brand that needed a refresh.
+However, this well-known local business has a website and visual identity that could use a refresh.
+Under the guidance of Andy Stewart, a Senior Designer at Turnstyle Studio, I took on the challenge.

 Understanding the Audience